MuPAD® notebooks are not recommended. Use MATLAB® live scripts instead.

 c := matrix([1, a/2, b/2]): r := [2, a, b]: linalg::toeplitz(c, r)

-Warning: First element of input column does not match first element of input row.
+Warning: First element of given column does not match first element of given row.
 Column wins diagonal conflict. [linalg::toeplitz]

 Row and column dimensions of the matrix: positive integers.